electron/electron/docs/tutorial/security.md

 changes to its JavaScript environment without worrying about conflicting with the scripts in the Electron API or the preload script.

-While still an experimental Electron feature, context isolation also adds an additional layer of security by completely separating any Electron APIs and preload scripts from access by the scripts running in the renderer.
-At the same time, preload scripts continue to have access to the `document` and `window` object, meaning that you are very likely not reduced in your ability to use preload scripts.
+While still an experimental Electron feature, context isolation adds an additional layer of security.
+It creates a new JavaScript world for Electron APIs and preload scripts.

+At the same time, preload scripts still have access to the  `document` and `window` objects.
 In other words, you're getting a decent return on a likely very small investment.

 ### How?